mdfarhaan/flow/README.md

     Flow - Cloud Share
   </h1>
 <p align="center"><a href="https://www.weflow.ml/">www.weflow.ml</a> </p>

-##### Upload your file and get a link to share!
+<p align="center">crafted with ❤️ by <a href="https://github.com/mdfarhaan">MdFarhaan</a></p>
 </div>

-## Built With

-This website is built with ❤️ on ReactJS and AWS S3, statically typed in TypeScript
+Cloud sharing and storage service built using ReactJS, AWS S3 to store the uploaded files and TypeScript.
+Upload your file and get a link to share.
 # Installation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).